marcoalopez/IDEAproject/IDEA_project.md

 ### 2.1 _In situ_ deformation experiments using Electron Backscatter Diffraction

 We conduct extension deformation experiments with in-situ monitoring using the [CamScan X500FE CrystalProbe EBSD-SEM](http://www.gm.univ-montp2.fr/spip.php?article648&lang=en) at Géosciences Montpellier, an electron microscopy with an Electron Backscatter Diffraction (EBSD) system specifically designed to host such experiments (Fig. 1).
 The vacuum chamber of this SEM-EBSD is designed to hold different types of devices.
-In our case, an in-house ceramic stage for the heating experiments and a [MT1000](https://newtec.fr/en/mt-1000/) tensile deformation stage provided by NewTec Scientific for the extension deformation experiments.
+In our case, an in-house ceramic stage for the heating experiments and a [MT1000](https://newtec.fr/en/mt-1000/) tensile deformation stage provided by NewTec Scientific for the deformation experiments.